Issues in Ethics: Client Abandonment

 About This Document

-Published 2017.
-This Issues in Ethics statement is a revision of Client Abandonment (originally published in 2007 and revised in 2010).
+Published 2019.
+This Issues in Ethics statement is a revision of Client Abandonment (originally published in 2007, and revised in 2010 and 2017).
 It has been updated to make any references to the Code of Ethics consistent with the Code of Ethics (2016).
 The Board of Ethics reviews Issues in Ethics statements periodically to ensure that they meet the needs of the professions and are consistent with ASHA policies.

 Issues in Ethics Statements: Definition